Ramiro Iglesias-Bartolome, Ph.D.

 Laboratory of Cellular and Molecular Biology

-By using a combination of in vitro cell culture systems and animal models we are elucidating these signaling mechanisms that control and drive epithelial stem cell self-renewal and differentiation.
+Using a combination of in vitro cell culture systems and animal models, we elucidate the signaling mechanisms that control and drive epithelial stem cell self-renewal and differentiation.
 Our focus at this moment is on G-protein-coupled receptors (GPCRs) and their signaling partners.
 GPCRs are the largest family of cell-surface molecules involved in signal transduction, playing central roles in numerous physiological processes and pathological conditions along with their associated G proteins.
 Since GPCRs are the direct or indirect target of more than 25% of therapeutic drugs on the market, they represent a unique potential target for the pharmacological intervention of stem cell activity.

-Most GPCRs relay their signal by coupling to heterotrimeric Gα, β and subunits.
+Most GPCRs relay their signal by coupling to heterotrimeric Gα, β, and γ subunits.
 Gα proteins are classified into four different families: Gαs, Gαi/o, Gαq/11 and Gα12/13.
 We have recently demonstrated that among Gα proteins, Gαs plays a central role in coordinating self-renewal and differentiation in epithelial stem cells.
-In mice, conditional epidermal deletion of the gene coding for the Gαs protein (Gnas) or inactivation of its signaling partner protein kinase A (PKA) are alone sufficient to cause an aberrant expansion of the stem cell compartment, resulting in the rapid formation of basal cell carcinoma (BCC).
+In mice, conditional epidermal deletion of the gene coding for Gαs protein or inactivation of its signaling partner protein kinase A (PKA) is sufficient to cause an aberrant expansion of the stem cell compartment, resulting in basal cell carcinoma (BCC) formation.
 These findings reveal that Gαs-PKA function as part of a tumor-suppressive axis, limiting the proliferation of epithelial stem cells and maintaining hair follicle and skin homeostasis.
 Furthermore, they indicate that GPCRs may be involved in differentiation and tumorigenicity within the epidermal stem cell compartment.

 Related Scientific Focus Areas